gophish/gophish/README.md

 ###Setup
 After running the gophish binary, open an Internet browser to http://localhost:3333 and login with the default username (admin) and password (gophish).

+###Documentation

+Documentation is a work in progress.
+Existing documentation can be found in the [wiki](wiki).
+Find something missing?
+Let us know by filing an issue!

+###Issues

+Find a bug?
+Want more features?
+Find something missing in the documentation?
+Let us know!
+Please don't hesitate to [file an issue](issues/new) and we'll get right on it.

 ###License
 gophish - Open-Source Phishing Framework